 A: Credential holders that failed to keep documentation should do their best to obtain the necessary documentation to validate their attendance/participation in an educational session.
 If unable to produce proper documentation, the individual will need to attend new educational sessions to make up the difference for educational sessions for which documentation is missing.

 Q: Can I get an extension on CEs if I am approaching the three-year deadline?

 A: Credential holders should do their best to obtain and report the minimum required CE hours by the end of their three-year cycle.
-Those that do not obtain and report the minimum requirement of CEs will be subject to audit and will then be given an extension up to 90 days (November 30), to obtain, report, and provide documentation for all activities reported.
-Extensions will not be provided prior to the May 31 deadline.
+Those that do not obtain and report the minimum requirement of CEs will be subject to audit.
+After a review of records is submitted, candidates will be given an extension of up to 90 days (November 30), to earn the needed CE.
+New CE submitted is also subject to audit.

 Q: I am unable to meet the CE requirements by May 31 due to an unfortunate life event.
 What are my options?